'The Decider': What Kennedy's legacy means for the Supreme Court's future

 With Justice Anthony Kennedy's retirement, the Supreme Court will lose its key swing vote and a jurist who earned plaudits from both the left and the right for the weight he put on the rights to privacy, dignity and freedom of speech.

-In his more than three decades on the high court, Kennedy was the deciding vote on a number of major cases that helped reshape the U.S. into a country where men and women had the legal to right to engage in same-sex sexual activity in every state, where gay and lesbian individuals had the legal right to marriage, where the right for a woman to choose whether to have an abortion remained intact, and where free speech protections were extended to corporations seeking to make financial expenditures for political campaigns.
+In his more than three decades on the high court, Kennedy was the deciding vote on a number of major cases that helped reshape the U.S. into a country where men and women had the legal right to engage in same-sex sexual activity in every state, where gay and lesbian individuals had the legal right to marriage, where the right of a woman to choose whether to have an abortion remained intact, and where free-speech protections were extended to corporations seeking to make financial expenditures for political campaigns.

 Breaking News Emails